marieval/100DaysOfCode/README.md

 **Today´s Progress:** Revised the Budget App Project in detail.

 ### Day 38 - 19.9.2018 (Wed)
-**Today´s Progress:** Added features for responsiveness of my previous projects at FCC: [Tribute page](https://codepen.io/mmajam/full/xJPeXq/), [Build a Survey Form](https://codepen.io/mmajam/full/QBxyBQ/), [Product Landing Page](https://codepen.io/mmajam/full/PBBoeg/), [Technical Documentation Page](https://codepen.io/mmajam/full/VBRyma/).
+**Today´s Progress:** Added responsivity to my previous projects at FCC: [Tribute page](https://codepen.io/mmajam/full/xJPeXq/), [Build a Survey Form](https://codepen.io/mmajam/full/QBxyBQ/), [Product Landing Page](https://codepen.io/mmajam/full/PBBoeg/), [Technical Documentation Page](https://codepen.io/mmajam/full/VBRyma/).

-**Thoughts:** I have the feeling, that I moved forward a lot - when I looked at those project, I can see my not-so-good-solutions, I would do these better now.
-First I thought that I will re-do them, but then I decided not to do so now, but to continue with other things instead - future project will be better (as I hope). :-D
+**Thoughts:** I see that I moved forward a lot in one month - when I looked at those project, I can see my not-so-good-solutions, I would do these better now.
+First I thought that I will re-do them, but then I decided not to do so now, but to continue with other things instead - future projects will be better (as I hope). :-D

 ### Day 39 - 20.9.2018 (Thu)
-**Today´s Progress:**
+**Today´s Progress:** Went back to the Portfolio Website projects (until Day25 I did draft of parts About me, Portfolio, Contacts, Footer) and did small changes regarding things I learned in the meantime.
+Learned about the Keep-Aspect-Ratio for photogallery (resources: [Aspect Ratio Boxes - CSS-Tricks](https://css-tricks.com/aspect-ratio-boxes/), [Keith Grant´s explanation](https://keithjgrant.com/posts/2017/03/aspect-ratios/) and [MadeMyDay.de examples and explanation](http://www.mademyday.de/css-height-equals-width-with-pure-css.html).